xmatters/xm-labs-prometheus/README.md

     annotations:
       description: The description goes here
       summary: The summary goes here
+      recipient: bob
 ```

    The fields inside the `ANNOTATIONS` section are put inside the `annotation_contents` output.

+   **Include an annotation called recipient for xMatters to know who to alert**

 # Testing
 Create or edit an Alert Rule in the alert rules file (defined in the `prometheus.yml` file) that is easy to fire.
 For example, to fire when the `widget_gauge` is greater than 30 for 1 minute: